winitzki/scall/tutorial/programming_dhall.md

 ### Filterable (contra)functor composition

 If `F` is a filterable functor and `G` is any functor (_not necessarily_ filterable) then the composition functor `Compose G F` is filterable.
-We may implement a `Filterable` instance like this:
+We may implement a `Filterable` evidence like this:

 ```dhall
 let filterableFunctorFunctorCompose